 In Mario Kart 8 Deluxe enabling Smart Steering will mean that when the player nears the edge of the track or an area that will slow them down, the Smart Steering will activate and alter the path of the player to keep them on the track.

-Some games, third person games in particular, have an action that automatically recenters the Camera with the press of a button, which usually adjusts it to face the direction the player’s character is facing.
+Some games, third-person games in particular, have an action that automatically recentres the camera with the press of a button, which usually adjusts it to face the direction the player’s character is facing.
 This might make handling the camera easier in some situations as the camera can now be partially controlled without the need for an analog input.

 But as with digital actions, you could also automate analog actions in response to other actions.
 So as an alternative to resetting the camera manually, you could include the option to have the camera automatically adjust itself when the character attacks for example, like God of War allows you to do.

 Or perhaps you might continuously update the direction of the camera to point in the direction that the character is moving.